boardgamenightwg/boardgamenightwg.github.io/content/boston.md

 The AI Institute is welcoming fellow roboticists and their friends to enjoy a night of board game fun! \

-**Please be sure to RSVP by noon on 11/13/2024 as a list of names is required to be given ahead of the event.** \
+**Please be sure to RSVP by noon on 11/13/2024 as a list of names is required to be given ahead of the event.**
+**This includes the names of any plus ones that are attending.
+You can add their name as a comment in the RSVP form.**\

 The hosts will be collecting people from the lobby and bringing them to where games will be hosted. \
 The AI Institute will provide pizza, snacks, and non alcoholic beverages. \